USWNT stars Horan and Dunn sign three-year contracts with NWSL side Portland Thorns | Goal.com

 NWSL teams can purchase up to $400,000 of allocation money from the league that enables them to pay individuals not being contracted by the USWNT beyond what the normal salary cap would allow.

-Because Horan and Dunn turned down their traditional USWNT allocated contracts, Thorns were able to dip into those allocation funds and provide and the multi-year security and salary that comes with it.
+Because Horan and Dunn turned down their traditional USWNT allocated contracts, the Thorns were able to dip into those allocation funds and provide the multi-year security and salary that comes with it.